n0w0f/git-tutorials-noobies/README.md

 git log --graph --oneline --decorate
 ```

-## 3. Using Git with VS Code
+## 3. Using Git with VS Code :computer:
 If you're using Visual Studio Code as your code editor, you can take advantage of Git integration using extensions like "Git Lens" and "Git Source Control."

-## 4. Working with Remote Repositories
+## 4. Working with Remote Repositories :earth_americas:
 To connect your local repository to a remote repository (like one hosted on Github), use the following command:

 ```bash
 git remote add origin <git url>

 ```
-## 5. Pushing Changes to a Remote Repository
+## 5. Pushing Changes to a Remote Repository :rocket:
 To push your changes to the remote repository (specifically to the "master" branch), use:

 ```bash